Understanding California’s FAIR plan

 - Improvements, alterations and additions coverage: This coverage is available for condo owners, and covers damage to improvements or alterations in your unit.

-Who is eligible for California’s FAIR Plan
+Who is eligible for California’s FAIR Plan?

 California’s FAIR Plan offers property insurance for owner- and tenant-occupied buildings, seasonal homes, condos and rental properties (personal property coverage only).
 To get coverage, property owners must meet certain criteria.
 FAIR Plan applicants must own a single-family home, townhome, condo or have a rental unit in California, and the home must meet certain building requirements.

 Some homeowners do not meet FAIR Plan criteria, even if they are considered high-risk.
-The FAIR Plan does not cover vacant homes that are unoccupied for 50% of the year, homes with existing damages that have not been repaired and homes that are tied to illegal activity based on state and federal laws.
+The FAIR Plan does not cover vacant homes that are unoccupied for 50 percent of the year, homes with existing damages that have not been repaired and homes that are tied to illegal activity based on state and federal laws.

-How much California’s FAIR Plan costs
+How much California’s FAIR Plan insurance costs

 How to get California’s FAIR Plan